Bentonite clay benefits include supple skin, healthy hair, and detox baths. Some even drink bentonite clay to detox the digestive tract.

 Bentonite clay for hair

 This was another nice treat!
-Though it looks a bit freaky with all that mud in the hair, my hair and scalp felt great after rinsing the mud out.
-I have very dry skin but it stays smooth with one or two mud treatments a week.
-And the clay is simple to apply.
+Though it looks a bit freaky with all that mud in the hair, the hair and scalp felt great after rinsing the mud out.

 - Hydrate enough bentonite clay powder to completely cover the hair